WNTP

-WNTP (990 AM) is a commercial radio station in Philadelphia, Pennsylvania.
+WNTP (990 kHz) is a commercial radio station in Philadelphia, Pennsylvania.
 WNTP is owned by the Salem Media Group and broadcasts a conservative talk radio format.
 Most of the programming comes from the co-owned Salem Radio Network including nationally syndicated hosts Mike Gallagher, Hugh Hewitt, Dennis Prager, Sebastian Gorka, Charlie Kirk, Brandon Tatum and Eric Metaxas.
 A local weekday wake-up show is hosted by Chris Stigall.

 By day, WNTP is powered at 50,000 watts, the maximum for U.S. commercial AM stations.
 To protect other stations at night, WNTP reduces power to 10,000 watts at sunset.
 It uses a directional antenna with a four-tower array.
 The station's studios and transmitter facilities are shared with co-owned WFIL on Ridge Pike in Lafayette Hill, Pennsylvania.

 History

 Early years

-The station first signed on the air in 1925 as WIBG, which stood for "I Believe in God."
+The station first signed on the air in 1925, as WIBG, which stood for "I Believe in God".
 It was a Christian radio station owned by St. Paul's Episcopal Church.
 In the 1930s, WIBG was a daytimer, broadcasting at 500 watts on 970 kilocycles, licensed to the suburb of Glenside, and required to go off the air at night.

 With the enactment of the North American Regional Broadcasting Agreement (NARBA) in 1941, WIBG moved to its present frequency on 990 AM.
 It increased its power to 1,000 watts, its city of license was moved to Philadelphia, and it was given permission to broadcast around the clock at 10,000 watts, by installing a directional antenna.

 In the 1940s, the Morning Cheer program presented by George A. Palmer was a weekday Christian broadcast between 7:00am – 8:00am.
 Beginning in 1945, a Wanamaker Organ concert was broadcast live from Wanamaker's Philadelphia department store each Monday through Saturday from 10:05 to 10:30 am.